 While Google Translate offers a simple and quick way to translate your entire website, it’s not an ideal solution for several reasons.
 The website translations you get with Google Translate aren’t accurate and the service doesn’t offer any support.
 In addition to this, Google Translate doesn’t offer human translation.

 The good news is that there are other ways to translate your entire website without any of the issues that Google Translate has.
 Weglot, for example, offers both machine and human translations and comes with support.

 Weglot is a complete multilingual solution that lets you automatically translate your entire website into over 100 languages.
-It uses a combination of Google, Microsoft, DeepL, and Yandex translation services depending on the language pair – to deliver the most accurate results.
+It uses a combination of Google, Microsoft, and DeepL translation services depending on the language pair – to deliver the most accurate results.

 The Weglot translation solution offers a mix of both human and machine translation.
 It translates your entire website content using machine translation and then lets you manually edit the automated translations using its in-context editor or translations list – depending on your preference.

 As the most popular CMS out there, we’ll show you how to translate your entire WordPress website using Weglot.

 But, if you’ve used a different CMS or built your site without the help of a CMS you can check out all our integrations here.
 All our integrations have been created so literally, anyone can add multilingual capabilities to their website – there’s no need for the help of a developer.